 Appendix 4.
+Fifth Schedule.

-Fifth Schedule. (d) developed monument maica National Heritage Trust where the land to be l is situated within 91 metres of a national or protected national heritage and land within a on scheme or to sites listed in Appendix 4 of the dule; (e) with the N atural Resources Conservation Authority where- (i) the development is occurring on land situated in a coastal zone, in or adjacent to ecologically sensitive areas, in or adjacent to conservation areas or national parks, or near rivers, streams or other water bodies; (ii) the development is subject to an environmental statement or environmental impact assessment; (iii) the carrying out of building or other operations or the use of land for the purpose of refining or storing mineral oils and their derivatives; or (iv) in carrying out of building or other operations or the use of land for the retention or disposal of sewage, trade waste or sludge; (f) finistry responsible for Health and Environmental ere the development consists of or includes- (i) the carrying out of works or operations in the bed or on the banks of rivers, streams or other body of water; or (ii) the carrying out of building or other operations or the use of land for the purpose of refining or storing mineral oils and their derivatives; or (iii) the carrying out of building or other operations or the use of land for the retention or disposal of sewage, trade waste or sludge; (g) developed Commissioner of Mines where the land to be is situated in any mineral deposit area; and the nuxite Institute for bauxite related activities; (h) hillside are lines and Geology Division where the land is in a ea and there is a potential for slope instability or cotechnical report will be necessary; (i) Manageme Office of Disaster Preparedness and Emergency ent where the development is situated on land n areas subject to natural hazards;
+- (d) with the Jamaica National Heritage Trust where the land to be developed is situated within 91 metres of a national monument or protected national heritage and land within a preservation scheme or to sites listed in Appendix 4 of the Fifth Schedule; - (e) with the Natural Resources Conservation Authority where- - the development is occurring on land situated in a coastal zone, in or adjacent to ecologically sensitive areas, in or adjacent to conservation areas or national parks, or near rivers, streams or other water bodies; - (ii) the development is subject to an environmental statement or environmental impact assessment; - (iii) the carrying out of building or other operations or the use of land for the purpose of refining or storing mineral oils and their derivatives; or - (iv) in carrying out of building or other operations or the use of land for the retention or disposal of sewage, trade waste or sludge; - (f) with the Ministry responsible for Health and Environmental control where the development consists of or includes- - (i) the carrying out of works or operations in the bed or on the banks of rivers, streams or other body of water; or - the carrying out of building or other operations or the use of land for the purpose of refining or storing mineral oils and their derivatives; or - the carrying out of building or other operations or the use of land for the retention or disposal of sewage, trade waste or sludge; - (g) with the Commissioner of Mines where the land to be developed is situated in any mineral deposit area; and the Jamaica Bauxite Institute for bauxite related activities; - (h) with the Mines and Geology Division where the land is in a hillside area and there is a potential for slope instability or where a geotechnical report will be necessary; - with the Office of Disaster Preparedness and Emergency Management where the development is situated on land occurring in areas subject to natural hazards;

-- (j) with the Water Resources Authority and National Water Commission where there is to be an increase in demand for water or where effluent is to be discharged in streams or an aquifer; - (k) with the National Water Commission where a sewage treatment plant is being proposed or connection to an existing sewerage system is proposed; - (l) with the Civil Aviation Authority, where- - the development is located within a 3km radius of airports, aerodromes, airstrips, similar facilities and flight paths; - (ii) the structure proposed is to be within 9.26 km (5 nautical miles) of an aerodrome; - (m) with the relevant building authority- - (i) for roof mounted mast or tower in order to ensure the structural integrity of the roof; - (ii) for roof gardens to ensure structural integrity and reinforcement; - (iii) for solar panels to ensure integrity of the roof; - (n) with the Forestry Department where land is located in or adjoining forest reserves and forest management areas.

-(2) Where the planning authority consults with any other body under sub-paragraph (1) and the body-

-- (a) makes a recommendation to the planning authority, the planning authority shall, before granting permission, whether conditional or unconditional, consider the recommendation; or - (b) fails to make a recommendation within six weeks from the date of the consultation the local planning authority shall deal with the application unless the body agrees in writing that it is unable to meet the deadline and requests a further extension.
+- (j) with the Water Resources Authority and National Water Commission where there is to be an increase in demand for water or where effluent is to be discharged in streams or an aquifer; - (k) with the National Water Commission where a sewage treatment plant is being proposed or connection to an existing sewerage system is proposed; - (l) with the Civil Aviation Authority, where- - the development is located within a 3km radius of airports, aerodromes, airstrips, similar facilities and flight paths; - (ii) the structure proposed is to be within 9.26 km (5 nautical miles) of an aerodrome; - (m) with the relevant building authority- - for roof mounted mast or tower in order to ensure the structural integrity of the roof; - (ii) for roof gardens to ensure structural integrity and reinforcement; - (iii) for solar panels to ensure integrity of the roof; - (n) with the Forestry Department where land is located in or adjoining forest reserves and forest management areas. - (2) Where the planning authority consults with any other body under sub-paragraph (1) and the body- - (a) makes a recommendation to the planning authority, the planning authority shall, before granting permission, whether conditional or unconditional, consider the recommendation; or - (b) fails to make a recommendation within six weeks from the date of the consultation the local planning authority shall deal with the application unless the body agrees in writing that it is unable to meet the deadline and requests a further extension.